 This road is usually is open for only about four and a half months in a year in summer between May or June, when the snow is cleared by the Border Roads Organisation of Indian army, and mid-October when snowfall again blocks it.
 Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
 Conditions can change quickly and be harsh.
 Road closures can be frequent, so check conditions before traveling to this area.
 Tourists from all over the world, as well as a growing number of Indian tourists use this road for the scenic impressions of the mountains.
 Truck drivers transport their cargo to Leh and back to other parts of India.

+It is part of the National Highway 3.
 The trip on this road includes a lot of dangers.
 The road itself, with trucks and buses that sometimes travel only at 15 to 20 km/h due to the road condition.
 This is not the most comfortable drive in the world.
 This is not helped by the fact that some of the roads have drops to the side of a good few hundred metres.
 You can observe crashed and unlucky vehicles cover with rust down the slope somewhere...
 And some of the passes are really spectacular, especially if you have to wait on the side of the road for a truck to pass...
-The road is one of the most complicated and challenging roads in the world, with snow, never ending traffic jams, landslides and terrain making the journey exceedingly difficult for anything other than a capable four wheel drive vehicle.
+The road is one of the most complicated and challenging roads in the world, with snow, never ending traffic jams, landslides and terrain making the journey exceedingly difficult.

 Due its climb in elevation over thousands of feet, and pass through remote areas, it is important when driving in these conditions to be prepared.
 Owing to the rarefied atmosphere (low air pressure) at high altitude, less oxygen is breathed in and many travellers experience altitude sickness or acute mountain sickness, causing acute mountain sickness: headache, nausea, dizziness and vomiting.
 Ladakh is a cold semi-arid desert.
 It is cold along the highway even in summer (June onwards); the days are warm in bright sunshine but the nights are very cold.
 Check weather forecasts before leaving home, and remember that it becomes cooler and often more prone to storms at higher elevations.